googlegenomics/gcp-variant-transforms/docs/malformed_files.md

     * `Number=A` (one value for each alternate) only if running with `--split_alternate_allele_info_fields False`.

-  * You must run the pipeline with --allow-incompatible-records to automatically resolve conflicts between incompatible fields (e.g.
+  * You must run the pipeline with --allow_incompatible-records to automatically resolve conflicts between incompatible fields (e.g.
     `Number=1` and `Number=.`).
 This is to ensure incompatible types are not silently ignored.